brian-mosesso/jumpcloud-automation/README.md

 ## Usage

-- Java rest-assured tests are located in jumpcloud-automation\src\main\java\TestAutomation.java
+- Java rest-assured tests are located in jumpcloud-automation\src\main\java\TestAutomation.java.
+These can be run in IDE as long as the broken-hashserve application is running.
+Dependencies should auto import as long as maven is configured.
+- Postman collection and environment can be found in jumpcloud-automation\postman.
+These can be imported back into Postman for running.
+The collection is runnable as long as the broken-hashserve application is running.